Confused about JSON-LD? You’re not alone.

 However, Google offers a word of warning, saying, “In general, Google won’t display any content in rich snippets that is not visible to human users.
 Google will ignore content that isn’t visible to human users, so you should mark up the text that visitors will see on your webpages.”

 Since Web Components and JSON-LD for SEO compliment one another, the Custom Element functions work as the presentation layer while the JSON-LD functions work as the data layer.
 So, human visitors will easily view your information while Googlebots are better able to retrieve information for indexing.

 What changes Will I See?

 Google supports JSON-LD syntax for company logos, contacts, social profile links, events in Knowledge Graph, event rich snippets, and site link search boxes.

-With the new structured markup, you’re able to alert Google to the types of content on your site, then direct Google where to take the internet user when they perform a search.
+With structured markup, you’re able to alert Google to the types of content on your site, then direct Google where to take the internet user when they perform a search.
 This is very beneficial for featuring events in the knowledge graph because you can promote ticket sales and location-based events easier and more effectively.